llearner/X-SepFormer.github.io/index.md

 ## Examples
 We divided examples into three categories:

-1.Female-Male Mixtures
+1. Female-Male Mixtures

-2.Male-Male Mixtures
+2. Male-Male Mixtures

-3.Female-Female Mixtures
+3. Female-Female Mixtures

 For better display, we divided each category into 2 groups.